aibolem/vexflow-wiki-vexchords/VexFlow-Coding-Style.md

 * Code must be readable.
 * Code must be testable.
 * In general, try to stick with the conventions in the existing code.
+(VexFlow is over a decade old, and there's a mix of styles in the code.)

-### Style
+### Preferred Style

 * No hard-tabs.
 Use 2 spaces.
 * Comments get preprocessed through [Docco](http://jashkenas.github.io/docco/).
 This allows Markdown in comments.